jolars/normreg/paper/rebuttal.md

 > whether the proposed method/analyses is enough novel and significant in the
 > lasso problem, since I am not familiar to the topic of Lasso).

-We think that it is, to put it mildly, questionable to demand that a paper on We think that it is highly questionable to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer
+We think that it is highly questionable to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer